Did you use the same addressing on the new router as the old? What DSL

 *DFTROUTE to the new router IP address) and now I cannot get to the

 through an outside IP address.
-I can still get to it internally (with anew
+I can still get to it internally (with a

-internal IP address interface), but not through the external IP address.that
+internal IP address interface), but not through the external IP address.

 Turning NAT off on this router makes no difference in this setup.